freedomofpress/securedrop/docs/tails_guide.rst

 USB* with persistence, you can skip down to the step 'download the repository'.

 Note that for all of these instructions to work, you should have already installed the main SecureDrop application.
+It is also required that you use Tails version 2.x or greater.

 Installing Tails on USB sticks
 ------------------------------